Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

-A custom action is an action written by the application or plugin developer.
+A custom action is an action written by the application developer.

 Examples of custom actions defined by certain libraries: